 Select the hottest temperature recommended on the label to ensure germs and dust mites are eliminated.

 The extra rinse cycle offered on commercial machines ensures complete removal of soap residue.

-When it comes to drying, air flow is what essentially will dry your comforter, and heat will speed up the process.
-Overstuffing the dryer decreases airflow, causing the outside of the comforter to get hot and the inside of the comforter to stay wet.
+When it comes to drying, airflow is what essentially will dry your comforter, and heat will speed up the process.
+Overstuffing the dryer decreases airflow.
+Decreased airflow causes the outside of the comforter to get hot and the inside of the comforter to stay wet.
 A properly loaded dryer means you can see the top half of the back of your dryer.
 Set the temperature to the manufacturer’s recommendation.

 Other drying tips: